-Appointments and Reappointments
+Appointments

 Section 6.
-The Provost or designee shall provide a bargaining unit faculty member to be appointed or reappointed to a position subject to this Agreement with written notification of the appointment or reappointment.
+The Office of the Provost shall provide a bargaining unit faculty member to be appointed to a position subject to this Agreement with written notification of the appointment as soon as practicable.
 Notice by any other means is not valid notice and does not cause the formation of an agreement between the University and the bargaining unit faculty member.
-Oral promises regarding terms and conditions of employment and representations made in writing by persons other than the Provost or those designated by the Provost are not binding upon the University.
-The notice of appointment or reappointment, which may be provided electronically such as by email or link to a website, shall include, but need not be limited to, the following:
+Oral promises regarding terms and conditions of employment and representations made in writing by persons other than the Office of the Provost are not binding upon the University.
+The notice of appointment, which may be provided electronically such as by email or link to a website, shall include, but need not be limited to, the following:

 a.
-Effective date of appointment
+Effective date of appointment;

 b.
-Classification, category, and rank
+Classification, category, and rank;

 c.
-Department and title
+Department and title;

 d.
-Duration of appointment and/or if appointment is contingent on funding e.
-Tenure status, including the nature of any restrictions on eligibility for tenure and any credit for prior service; or f.
-Career status, including the nature of any restrictions on eligibility for promotion and
+Duration of appointment, defined work periods (nine-month faculty, twelve-month, etc.) and/or if appointment is contingent on funding;

+e.
+Tenure status, including the nature of any restrictions on eligibility for tenure and any credit for prior service; or i.
+Other requirements of employment.

+- f.
+Career status, including the nature of any restrictions on eligibility for promotion and any credit for prior service; - 4 g.
+Salary;